-10.13 Adjusting the fork air pressure (All SX-F models)
+10.13 Adjusting the fork air pressure

 Danger of accidents Modifications to the suspension setting may seriously alter the handling characteristic.

 Modifications which are not coordinated with others to the suspension setting may cause a serious deterioration in the handling characteristic and overload components.